harris-chris/Jot.jl/notes_on_this_branch.md

 All the code in responder.jl moves the responder package to the build directory, so we can safely assume that it's there.
+! multi-to argument for tests is not working
 !
 Remove Setfield dependency
 !
 Is there some way to only temporarily add JotTest1 and JotTest2 to the Jot Project.Toml !
 Have a throw_away_first argument for `create_lambda_function`.
 Or maybe `test_on_creation`.